 SCORESHEET FANTASY BASEBALL: ROOT LEAGUES

-In addition to our standard leagues, we will also be forming single season leagues with a 'root team' flavor.
-These root leagues will have 10 teams drafting from either the AL or the NL.
-Teams will each be based on a major league team.
-Team owners will pick the team they want when they sign up for a team.
+In addition to our standard baseball leagues, Scoresheet also forms single season leagues with a "root team" flavor.
+Root Leagues consist of 10 teams drafting from either the AL or the NL.
+Teams are based on a major league team, and team owners will pick the team with which they want to be associated when they sign up for a Root League team.

-This will all happen automatically in the web draft - the program will simply skip over any players on a team's draft list that are not in their root team's organization in the rounds that they must pick from their root team.
-The result will be that about half of a team's starters and almost all of their backups and bullpen will be from their root team.
-This will hopefully make the leagues a lot of fun, while drafting will be greatly simplified compared to a regular draft since rounds 17 thru 29 will just consist of players from your root team.
+All of the above requirements are implemented automatically in the Scoresheet web-based drafting system.
+The draft program skips over any players on a team's draft list that are not in their root team's organization during the rounds in which they must pick from their root team.
+The result is that about half of a team's starters, and almost all of their backups and bullpen, are from the root team.

-Please note that we have done our best to design the leagues so that teams based on the best major league teams will *not* necessarily have an advantage.
-For one thing, more of the players from those better real teams will get picked by other owners in the open rounds, which means there will be less players available from those 'better' organizations in rounds 17 thru 29, when team owners can *only* pick players from their root teams.
-In addition, the draft will be held in reverse order of the 2012 major league won-loss records in the open rounds.
-So while a team like the Reds certainly has more star players than say the Cubs, Padres or Rockies, those 'weaker' teams will pick ahead of the stronger organizations in every round, plus less of their players will be drafted by other teams in the open rounds (open meaning the rounds where teams can pick whatever player they want).
-Also, all the mid-season drafts will be open - teams will *not* be restricted to just their own root organization in the five mid-season drafts.
+Please note that we have done our best to design the leagues so that teams based on the best major league teams will not necessarily have an advantage.
+First, more of the players from the "better" major league teams will get picked by other owners in the open rounds, which means there will be less players available from those organizations in Rounds 17 through 29, when team owners can only pick players from their root teams.
+Second, the draft will be held in reverse order of the previous year's major league win-loss records in the open rounds (when teams can pick players from any team).
+So, while a team may certainly have more star players than others, any weaker teams will pick ahead of the stronger organizations in every round and less of their players will be drafted by other teams in the open rounds.
+Finally, all of the mid-season drafts will be open - teams will not be restricted to drafting from only their own root organization in these five drafts.

-When considering what major league team an undrafted player is on for 'root' considerations, it is the team he is on at that time that matters.
-So if a player starts out on the Giants, but is traded to the Pirates in real life, he then becomes a Pirate as far as your root draft is concerned.
-But that is not a retroactive move - if you draft a player in round 3 and he is then later traded to another real life team you still keep that player - once drafted by you a player is yours unless you trade him.
+For root considerations, an undrafted player is determined to be on the major league team which he is on at that time.
+For example: if a player is first on the Giants, but is traded to the Pirates in the major leagues, he then becomes a Pirate as far as your root team draft is concerned.
+However, drafted players stay on the Scoresheet team they were drafted on, regardless if he is later traded to a different major league team - once drafted by you, a player is on your team unless you trade him.

-Root leagues will all draft using the web draft, and no trading will be allowed before round 29 ends.
-(Once round 29 is over then you can trade any of your players or picks.)
-Since these root leagues are a simpler and quicker version of the normal game, teams in these leagues will be just $59, or $29 if you are new to Scoresheet Baseball.
+Root leagues will all draft using the Scoresheet web-based draft system, and no trading will be allowed before Round 29 ends.
+Once Round 29 is over, you can trade any of your players or picks.
+Since Root Leagues are a simpler version of the regular Scoresheet baseball game, teams in these leagues cost just $59, or $29 if you are new to Scoresheet Baseball.